Lishika3009/rotaractwebsite/README.md

 Rotaract Society Website
 Overview
-Welcome to the official website of the Rotaract Society at [Your College Name].
+Welcome to the official website of the Rotaract Society at Thapar University Patiala.
 This website serves as a platform to showcase our club's activities, projects, and events.
 It is designed to provide information about the Rotaract Society, our mission, and how you can get involved.
 Whether you're a current member, a prospective member, or just curious about our activities, we hope you find this website informative and engaging.

 Table of Contents
 About Us